 Duromine (also called phentermine)

-Duromine is a stimulant that acts on your central nervous system.
+Duromine is available as a capsule and is recommended for people with a BMI of 30 or more (obese).
+It is a stimulant that acts on your central nervous system.
 It is used to suppress your appetite.
 It can help weight loss by decreasing your hunger or making you feel full longer.

 Common side effects include: